 You gotta love some of the crap they dig up to fill those cheap multi-movie boxed sets.
-Here’s my take on five movies from the 1970s that I inadvertently added to my collection because I bought boxed sets that included one hard-to-find movie I desperately needed!
+Here’s my take on five 1970s horror films that I inadvertently added to my collection because I bought boxed sets that included one hard-to-find movie I desperately needed!

 DEVIL’S NIGHTMARE (1971)